New York State Tax Audit and Investigation

 Get Help With New York State Tax Audits

 New York State tax audits can be confusing and intimidating.
 The stakes can be high, particularly if the audit triggers a criminal investigation.
-To get through an audit as painlessly as possible, you should contact a tax professional.
+To get through an audit as painlessly as possible, you should contact a tax professional for help, and if you're using possible criminal charges, you should always get a tax attorney to guide you.

 A tax pro experienced with the New York Department of Tax and Finance can help you deal with a tax audit as easily as possible.
 They can guide you through both state and IRS audits.
 They can protect your rights during the audit and help to reduce your stress and tax liability as much as possible.
+They can be critical when you're arguing your position, especially if it hinges on a certain interpretation of the tax law.
 To get help now, contact a NY tax pro today.